 Invasive species are shifting their ranges in response to climate change.
 The Northeast has been identified as a ‘hotspot’ where up to 100 warm-adapted, range-shifting invasive plants could establish before 2050.
 But, effectively monitoring and managing for 100 species is an impractical and unrealistic strategy.
-Writing in Biological Invasions, NE CASC researchers have recently identified a more practical number of species to manage by using an IUCN recommended impacts assessment called the Environmental Impacts Classification of Alien Taxa (EICAT).
+Writing in Biological Invasions, a team of NE CASC researchers led by Bethany Bradley has recently identified a more practical number of species to manage by using an IUCN recommended impacts assessment called the Environmental Impacts Classification of Alien Taxa (EICAT).
 They found papers describing ecological and socio-economic impacts in the scientific literature and scored species as high, medium, or low risk based on reported impacts on ecosystems.
 Additionally, they refined the high-impact species list to focus only on those reported to affect ecosystems found in the Northeast (e.g., forests and wetlands).
 Ultimately, they identified five high-priority species: Anthriscus caucalis, Arundo donax, Avena barbata, Ludwigia grandiflora, and Rubus ulmifolius.
 The EICAT assessment provides a transparent and repeatable method of evaluating invasive species impacts.

 Take Home Points

 - We know the identity of invasive species likely to shift into our region, which creates a rare opportunity to prevent invasions before they arrive